 Volunteer Roles in V-Lab: Sessions are typically run during a normal school day between 8:15am to 3:00pm.
 Volunteers do not need to have a STEM background or experience.
 We provide you with all materials needed to volunteer.

 There are 3 ways to participate:

 - As mentors in a classroom in a participating school, up to 2 volunteers per session.
 Mentors help the classroom instructor set up the experiments, assist students as needed, and help clean up.
 Training is provided and “How-to Videos” and lesson plans are available.
 Requires a commitment of 1-2 hours.

-- As a virtual mentor, promoting your college and career path – it can be done remotely from people’s desks and requires a 15-minute commitment.
+- As a virtual mentor, promoting your college and career path – it can be done remotely from people’s desks and requires a time commitment of 5 – 15 minutes.

 - Participation in a pre-taped, 70-second College and Career video, which involves talking about your education and career experiences and insights into STEM professions.
 Requires a 15-minute commitment.
 These videos are played throughout our V-Lab programs across NJ, parts of PA and NY, and soon across the country.

 - Social Media Specialist: The Social Media Specialist promotes our mission, markets our programs and projects, and creates and maintains links with other organizations.
 Our preference is for someone who is web-savvy and has excellent writing and communication skills.
 Must have experience with Facebook, Twitter, LinkedIn and other social media channels.